 The idea of removing built-up detergent residue is something that is controversial.
 Some believe detergent build-up is impossible, and others swear they have had it happen to them following cloth diaper washing advice that was heavy-handed with the detergent.

-Although detergent build-up is rare, it can happen if your wash routine isn’t including enough water or rinses.
-It makes sense that using too much detergent combined with an inadequate amount of water, especially with really soft water (due to how much more detergent can sud in soft water), could cause build-up.
+Detergent build-up is more common with extremely soft water.
+It can also happen if your wash routine isn’t using enough water or rinses.
+It makes sense that using too much detergent combined with an inadequate amount of water, especially with really soft water (due to how difficult it can be to rinse the detergent out of soft water), could cause build-up.

 While stripping may sometimes be needed, most of the time there are some tweaks you can do to your wash routine to eliminate the need for stripping.
 In the article below, I will discuss the steps for how to strip cloth diapers and discuss when you might consider doing that.